Online Therapy for Eating Disorders

 Clients who work with me tend to feel more ‘at home’ in themselves and more connected in their relationships.
 I help clients feel like they are taking charge of their own lives and come into who they are.

-As a body image and eating disorder therapist, I support my clinets in developing a sense of calm, confidence, and peace in their relationships to food, their bodies, and themselves.
+As a body image and eating disorder therapist, I support my clients in developing a sense of calm, confidence, and peace in their relationships to food, their bodies, and themselves.

 Schedule a Therapy Consultation